damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 ![Improved settings navigation in GitLab 8.17](/images/8_17/settings_new.png){: .shadow}

-## Additional details included in Merge Request workflow
+## Additional Details Included in Merge Request Workflow

 We have made improvements to the look and feel of the Merge Request workflow, as well as included additional details on the CI/CD Pipeline status.
 You are